-Like the stories of so many outsider environments, what follows is a story of transcience.
+Like the stories of so many outsider environments, what follows is a story of transience.

 Life and works

-Having managed the mill for many years, Marcel Debord (1909-1994), in his early fifties got such problems with his legs that he had to decide to finish this job.
+Marcel Debord (1909-1994) managed the mill for many years but then, in his early fifties he got such problems with his legs that he had to decide to finish this job.

-The decorative items included horse hoes, all kinds of iron utensils and various other iron elements, like spoons and forks, decoratively attached to a concrete plate.
+The decorative items included horse hoes, all kinds of iron utensils and various other iron elements like spoons and forks, which in a decorative way were attached to a concrete plate.

-Debord made his sculptures from concrete, using molds.
-He would mainly depict small animals from the area where he grew up and where he lived, such as a snail, a pigeon, an owl, or a swan, as in the picture below.
+Debord would use molds to create his concrete sculptures.
+He mainly depicted small animals from the area where he grew up and lived, such as a snail, a pigeon, an owl, or a swan, as in the picture below.

 All together a bestiary of familiar animals...

-Living alone, these small constructs may have been special to Debord.
+Living alone, these small constructions may have been special to Debord.